 Middle Section: Padded backrest, padded armrests, bars at horizontal/vertical positions

-Lower Section: Leg pads, additional handholds at horizontal/vertical positions
+Lower Section: Leg pads, additional hand grip bars at horizontal/vertical positions

 - Assisted calf raises (both or single)